 You need to drink more water.
 Who doesn’t?
 But what if you’ve gone full-social distancing and headed off across the meadows, moors and mountains?
-Cue the LifeSaver Liberty, which as well as being one of the best reusable water bottles that will help you cut-down on single-use plastics can also remove 99.99% of viruses and bacteria from water.
+Cue the LifeSaver Liberty, which is, by our reckoning, one of the best water bottles for hiking (and, in fact, one of the best reusable water bottles in general.
+Not only will it help you cut-down on single-use plastics, bit it can also remove 99.99% of viruses and bacteria from water.

 Any water.
 From anywhere.
 Even a puddle or a dank-looking stream that you can’t get a bottle into easily fill.